-- 19. PLAYERS: You are allowed ten players on the field.
-There must be a catcher, pitcher, 1st baseman, 2nd baseman, 3rd baseman and shortstop in the infield.
-The rest of the players must be placed in the outfield, or at least 10' feet behind the baselines.
-The determination of where the outfield begins is at the umpire's discretion depending on the field - 20.
-TIME OUTS: An umpire will not honor a time out called by a defensive/offensive player while the ball is in play.
+- 21. TIME OUTS: An umpire will not honor a time out called by a defensive/offensive player while the ball is in play.
 A time out will only be granted if it is called by the umpire.
-Example: If an offensive player is running the bases and a defensive player calls time out, it will not be honored. - 21.
+Example: If an offensive player is running the bases and a defensive player calls time out, it will not be honored. - 22.
 Players will not abuse the equipment (bats, balls, helmets, etc.).
 If this happens, umpires will have the decision to eject the player from the game!